SvenBroeckling/phasesix-rulebook/published/combat_en.md

 * The reacting participant must directly perceive the *actor*, i.e. hear, see, or otherwise become aware of his action.
 * The reacting participant still has unused *actions*.

-The reaction is executed immediately after the *actor's* action, but takes place practically simultaneously.
-There can only ever be one *reaction* by a participant to an *action*.
-However, any number of participants can react to the *actor* when they perceive its *action*.
+The reaction takes place immediately after the action of the *actor*, but practically simultaneously.
+An *action* can only ever be followed by a *reaction* from one participant.
+However, any number of participants can react to the *actor* if they perceive his *action*.
+In practice, this means that the reacting participant announces his reaction before or after the *actor* has performed his action and possibly rolled the dice.
+This can vary according to the situation.

 Each *reaction* reduces the available *actions* of the reacting participant by one.